 Interviews are far more than a tool for a hiring process.
 For writers, interviews produce ideas, voice, and more.
 But in an interview, you want to have a conversation, not an interrogation.
 A good interviewer makes their interviewee comfortable.

-Going back to your list of questions all the time can rattle the person you're interviewing.
+Going back to your list of interview questions all the time can rattle the person you're interviewing.
 Your interview shouldn't be something the person could have answered via email.
 The questions should prompt a conversation that extends beyond the prepared questions.

 I love this story from Porter Anderson: